from small one page howto to huge articles all in one place

 Pass a long set to 1L to enable or 0 to disable.

 Adds a request for compressed Transfer Encoding in the outgoing HTTP request.
-If the server supports this and so desires, it can respond with the HTTP response sent using a compressed Transfer-Encoding that will be automatically uncompressed by libcurl on reception.
+If the server supports this and so desires, it can respond with the HTTP response sent using a compressed Transfer-Encoding that is automatically uncompressed by libcurl on reception.

 DEFAULT